 Farmers make up a portion of the buyers, but investors are more and more seeing a value in development parcels, timberland, and farmland.
 The return of investors is a good sign that it’s time to buy before prices continue to rise.

-At Bankers South, we have more than 80 years combined experience with everything from citrus loans to ranch financing to hard-money farm loans.
+At AgAmerica Lending, we have more than 80 years combined experience with everything from citrus loans to ranch financing to hard-money farm loans.
 We have worked on projects from $100,000 to $100 million.
 We have specialists on staff that can help farmers and investors find lands.
 We know the ins and outs because we’ve invested in hundreds of thousands of acres ourselves.

 So if you’re looking for anything from a traditional collateral-based loan to a consumer loan, we will work with you to make sure you have a structured plan that fits your goals.